neuefische/wd-flipped-classroom-curriculum/archive/css-positioning/sweeties-README.md

 - Explain that `position: static` is the default declaration for all elements.
 - Mention that this doesn't have to be defined.
-- The position of the element is determined by the document normal flow.
+- The position of the element is determined by the document normal flow
 - Properties `top`, `bottom`, `right`, `left` have no effect.
-- Demonstrate the latter by trying to move the `.infobox__bookmark`.
+- Demonstrate the latter by trying to move the `.plate`.

 ### `position: fixed`

 - Explain that this declaration "pins" the element to a fixed position.
-- Explain that we want our header to be fixed in its position and always visible, even when scrolling.
-- Navigate to the `.header` selector in your `styles.css` and add the following to the rule:
+- Navigate to the `.header` selector in your `styles.css` and add the following to the rule

 ```css
 .header {